Beyond Bulls & Bears

 Notes from the Trading Desk – Europe

-A look at the US economy with a focus on labor, home sales and corporate profits with Jeff Schulze, investment strategist at ClearBridge Investments.
+A review of the US economy with focus on the Federal Reserve (Fed), labor and housing with Jeff Schulze, investment strategist at ClearBridge Investments.

 Notes from the Trading Desk – Europe